Looking to know the difference between an HR director and an HR manager? You are at the right place.

 - HR vice president

-On the other hand, human resources managers can also follow the career path trajectory of HR directors based on their technical and non-technical competencies.
-Generally, human resource managers have this below-listed career path (regardless of order):
+On the other hand, human resources managers also follow the base career path trajectory of HR directors.
+Here is the human resource manager’s career path (regardless of order):

 - Labor relations specialist